oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ## 4-1.
 Deploy contracts for Verse-Layer to Hub-Layer.

-If you've already built Verse, skip this procedure.
+If you've already built the Verse, skip this procedure.
 And you can check VerseInfo with build_transaction at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).

 ### Connect wallet
-Access to [oasys-pos-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the Verse.
+Access [oasys-pos-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the Verse.

-Connect the wallet using the builder in the metamask.
+Connect the wallet using the builder in metamask.
 If you successfully connect the wallet, the builder's address will appear next to "Owner Address:".
 ![Connect wallet](/img/docs/techdocs/oasys-pos-fe/connect_wallet.png)

 ### Deposit OAS to build Verse.
-For mainnet, deposit 1000000 OAS, for testnet, deposit 0.000000001 OAS.
+For the mainnet, deposit 1000000 OAS, for the testnet, deposit 0.000000001 OAS.

-The amount of OAS required for the builder in advance.
-If you use testnet, please reserve OAS in [Faucet](https://faucet.testnet.oasys.games).
+The amount of OAS is required for the builder in advance.
+If you use the testnet, please reserve OAS in [Faucet](https://faucet.testnet.oasys.games).

 If the deposit is successful, you will see the OAS deposited next to "Deposit amount:".
 ![Deposit](/img/docs/techdocs/oasys-pos-fe/deposit.png)

 ### Build verse
-It is recommended to secure the chainId with [EVM-based Chains](https://github.com/ethereum-lists/chains) before building Verse.
+It is recommended to secure the chainId with [EVM-based Chains](https://github.com/ethereum-lists/chains) before building a Verse.

 e.g. [Register Oasys mainnet chainId](https://github.com/fromreto/chains/commit/00aa7728b1b1180f9e2f6f284ccb585be956d524)

-To build Verse, set the following
+To build a Verse, set the following
 - chainId to be set in the Verse
 - address of the sequencer
 - address of the proposer